 Build System

-Since annotation handlers are the main pillar, it is assumed that you will use the Gradle build system, because it supports annotation handlers, incremental builds and is the most advanced build system in the JVM ecosystem.
+Since annotation processors are the main pillar, it is assumed that you will use the Gradle build system, because it supports annotation processors, incremental builds and is the most advanced build system in the JVM ecosystem.
 Gradle version 7+ is required.

 In order to avoid having to specify versions for each dependency, it is suggested to use BOM dependency ru.tinkoff.kora:kora-parent which requires to specify the version once for all Kora dependencies at once.